dubssieg/pangenome-thesis/README.md

 # pangenome-thesis

-This repository contains all the links to the projects I did during my PhD in pangenomics.
+This repository contains all the links to the projects I did during my PhD in pangenomics, as well as all the scripts I used to perform various operations on pangenome graphs.

+Subrepositories:

 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=dubssieg&repo=pancat)](https://github.com/dubssieg/pancat)